x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 - Access to the Office Store isn't supported for mailboxes or organizations in specific regions.
 If you don't see **Add from the Office Store** as an option in the **Exchange admin center** under **Organization** \> **Add-ins** \> **New** ![Add Icon.](../../media/ITPro_EAC_AddIcon.gif), you may be able to install an add-in for Outlook from a URL or file location.
 For more information, contact your service provider.

+  > [!NOTE]
+  > URLs with redirections are not supported in Exchange Server 2016, Exchange Server 2019, and Exchange Online.
+Use a direct URL to the manifest.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]